 We were able to buy a house, a simple ranch on 7 acres, with a creek and mountain views.
 Our mortgage is less than a studio apartment in the City.
 We could sit out on the back deck and watch the pink and orange sunset over the mountains.

 I took my dog for walks on the different trails nearby, the Comeau in Woodstock, the Lighthouse & Falling waters in Saugerties, some of the easy hikes in the mountains near Tannersville.
 I read.
 I listened to music.
 I slept.
-I ate and gained weight from the psych meds and not walking everywhere in the City.
 I went to the gym.

 I met other writers, artists, musicians, and instead of them being competitive as they were in the City, they were oddly nice and supportive.
 They weren’t worried about who your agent was or how many books or records you’ve sold.
 There are a lot of sharp elbows in the City.
 Upstate people are just excited to meet and experience another creative.